johanbove/presence/README.md

 - ✅ Fix Webmentions implementation
 - ✅ Fix footer links
 - ❌ Retire blog.johanbove.info site
-- ❌ Add "Quotes" page from gem.johanbove.info
+- 🟩 Add "Quotes" page from gem.johanbove.info
-- ❌ Add anchor ids for every heading element in the page
+- 🟩 Add anchor ids for every heading element in the page
+- 🟩 Include a parser of my notes from the social.johanbove.info site: https://social.johanbove.info/content/statusupdates/?_t=jsonfeed
+- 🟩 Move the content security policy to the meta tags so it applies on ipfs too.

 ## IPFS / IPNS